-• Askamissionary.com: This is a web site designed in a question and answer format, with a growing number of questions posed and then answered by a missionary for those who are missionaries.
+• Askamissionary.com: This is a web site designed in a question and answer format.
+In it you will find a growing number of questions posed and then answered by a missionary for those who are missionaries.
 This particular page deals with questions for “Singles/Families.”

-• Caregiversforum.org: This is a network of like-minded people concerned about supporting each other in “ministering to ministers.”
+• Caregiversforum.org: This is a network of like-minded people who support each other in “ministering to ministers.”
 They have a great Resource Directory of Ministries available for your use.
-The ministries represented at the Forum provide a wide variety of services ranging from rest and relaxation to spiritual retreats to intensive counseling and everything in between.
-This voluntary listing is provided as a resource to those seeking help as well as those providing referrals.
+The ministries represented at the Forum provide a wide variety of services.
+They range from rest and relaxation to spiritual retreats.
+There is also intensive counseling available, and everything in between.
+This voluntary listing is a great resource for those seeking help as well as referrals.

 • Christianrecovery.com: Christian Recovery International is a coalition of ministries dedicated to helping the Christian community become a safe and helpful place for people recovering from addiction, abuse or trauma.
 This is the best overall Christian recovery site on the Net with a broad focus on all recovery issues.

-• Clergy Care Network: Ministry is a high calling, but it’s not for the faint of heart!
+• Clergy Care Network: Ministry is a high calling; but it’s not for the faint of heart!
 Inherent in this line of work can be long hours, expectations of others, self-sacrifice and incredible times of joy.
-The Clergy Care Network and Focus on the Family Canada are here to help provide guidance when life is challenging, and to rejoice with you when things are going well.
+The Clergy Care Network and Focus on the Family Canada are here to help provide guidance when life is challenging.
+They also rejoice with you when things are going well.

 • Clergyrecovery.com: The Clergy Recovery Network exists to support, encourage and provide resources to religious professionals in recovery.
 If you are a pastor, missionary, religious professional —or a spouse of one —this may be a place where you will find help for the struggles you are experiencing.
 For the last 10 years they have been providing mentoring services to clergy and their families and their web site represents some of the things they are learning.
 They encourage you to “reach out for all the grace you may need.”
 All of the categorized articles “are deliberately interactive like Blogs so you may participate.”